-In 2010, FDP closed on the $40 million KONE Centre project, a mixed-use 8 story building which utilitized $30 million in NMTC allocation coupled with Midwestern Disaster Relief Bonds.
+In 2010, FDP closed on the $40 million KONE Centre project, a mixed-use 8 story building which utilized $30 million in NMTC allocation coupled with Midwestern Disaster Relief Bonds.
 At the time, it was the first and only occurrence of these funding sources being utilized jointly.
-The project was the first ever LEED Platinum core and shell building in the state of Illinois.
+The project was the first-ever LEED Platinum core and shell building in the state of Illinois.

-In May 2015, FDP finished the $17 million Union Arcade project, converting a hundred year-old commercial office building in downtown Davenport into 68 market rate apartments.
+In May 2015, FDP finished the $17 million Union Arcade project, converting a hundred-year-old commercial office building in downtown Davenport into 68 market rate apartments.
 The building employed historic tax credits and maintained historic building features and standards.
 The building was at 97% occupancy within two months after construction completion.
-This building was backed by HUD financing and has been nominated for a J. Timothy Anderson award, for excellence in historic rehabilitation, and a Design Build Institute of America award in the DBIA Renovation Category. (www.unionarcadedowntownliving.com)
+This building was backed by HUD financing and has been nominated for a J. Timothy Anderson award, for excellence in historic rehabilitation, and a Design-Build Institute of America award in the DBIA Renovation Category.

-Other development projects include the $40 million transformation of a former Deere warehouse on the TechWorks campus in Waterloo, IA into a 168 unit hotel, John Deere training center and a Black Oak Grill restaurant.
+Other development projects include a $40 million transformation of a former Deere warehouse on the TechWorks campus in Waterloo, IA into a 168 unit hotel, John Deere training center, and the Blue Iguana restaurant.
 The hotel is adjacent to the recently opened John Deere Tractor & Engine Museum.